unifiedjs/unifiedjs.github.io/src/introduction-to-unified.md

 *   unified is a friendly interface backed by an ecosystem of plugins built for creating and manipulating content.
 You don’t have to worry about parsing as you have the primitives to build on.
-*   There are hundreds of plugins available.
+*   Hundreds of plugins are available.
 *   [remark][remark] is used for markdown, [rehype][rehype] for HTML, and [retext][retext] for natural language.
-*   unified’s plugin pipeline lets you typically write one line of code to chain a feature into the process.
-Bridging formats (such as markdown to HTML) can be done in a single line of code as well.
+*   unified’s plugin pipeline lets you typically write one line of code to chain a feature into the process, such as bridging formats (such as markdown to HTML).

 ### Next steps